 It’s quick and easy to create your own customised tenders profile.
 There are over 9000 official tender categories (CPV Codes).
 Our advanced matching system allows you to find the right categories for your business using keyword or industry searches.
 Every time a new matching tender is released we’ll notify you immediately by email.

-When you’ve created your Free Trial account just go to MY ACCOUNT > MY RECENT TENDERS and you’ll see all recent tenders matching your chosen tender categories.
-No two periods are exactly the same of course – but you’ll get a clear indication of the tenders you will receive as a member.
+When you’ve created your Free Trial account just go to MY ACCOUNT > ACCOUNT TOOLS > REPORTS & DATA and you’ll see key data for tenders matching your chosen tender categories – including the number of tenders published.
+No two periods are exactly the same of course, but you’ll get a clear indication of the tenders you will receive as a subscriber.

 UK public sector bodies that issue tenders include 500+ Councils, Utility Companies (water, gas, electricity), NHS, Clinical Commissioning Groups, Primary Care trusts, BBC, Post Office, Educational Bodies (schools, colleges, universities), Housing Associations, Museums & Art Galleries, Public Transport, Financial Institutions, Police, MOD, Prison Service, Fire Brigades, Charities.
 These organisations are all legally required to procure products and services via tenders (excluding very low value items).